Dark Sky FAQs

 What is the Dark Sky Initiative?

-Why does the MD of Foothills need a Dark Sky Initiative?
+Why does Foothills County need a Dark Sky Initiative?

 How has the Dark Sky Initiative been implemented?

 What can I do to reduce light pollution?

 If we shut off the outdoor lights at night - how do we keep our property and neighborhood safe?

 Do I have to replace all my lights right away?